 Crying can be the baby’s way of telling you there’s a problem.
 The baby trusts you to respond to crying and fix whatever is causing the problem.
-Figuring out what’s wrong may take some guesswork from you.
+You already know your baby better than anyone else, although figuring out exactly what’s your baby is telling you may take some guesswork at first.
 If holding the baby doesn’t help, here are some other things you can try:

 Check the baby’s diaper.
 Change it if needed.

 Give your baby a warm bath.
 Or, hold a damp, warm towel on the baby’s stomach for a little while.
 This may calm some babies.

 Rock or walk with your baby.
 Motion is soothing.
 Some parents and babies enjoy using slings or other hands-free baby carriers for this purpose.

 Offer your baby a pacifier at naptime or bedtime.
 Don't attach a string or clip to the pacifier.
 And don't give the pacifier until you have fully established breastfeeding.
 Breastfeeding and regular checkups help lower the risk for sudden infant death syndrome (SIDS).

 Wrap the baby snugly in a blanket.
 This is called swaddling.
 It may help the baby feel safe and secure.
 (See the box later on this sheet to learn how to swaddle your baby.)
 Swaddling is common throughout the world but has become controversial.
 Swaddling can make a baby too hot.
 More importantly, if the blanket becomes loose or a swaddled baby rolls over, the baby can suffocate.
 Discuss swaddling your baby with your baby's healthcare provider.

 Hold your baby against your bare chest.
 Skin-to-skin contact can be comforting to the baby.